Haptic-Apps/Slide-iOS/README.md

 Slide is an open-source, ad-free Reddit browser for iOS.
 It is based around the [Reddift](https://github.com/sonsongithub/reddift) Reddit API wrapper.

-Slide is not yet avaliable for download on the App Store, but is currently going through Alpha testing through TestFlight.
+Slide is avaliable for download on the [App Store](https://itunes.apple.com/us/app/slide-for-reddit/id1260626828)

 For more information regarding availability, feel free to join us on [the subreddit](https://www.reddit.com/r/slide_ios)